Skip to content

 Mental health-related workers' compensation claims can be costly for employers.
 These claims often require longer recovery times and more extensive medical treatment compared to physical injuries, leading to higher costs.
 Additionally, there can be indirect costs associated with reduced productivity, employee turnover, and the impact on workplace morale.
 Employers who do not address mental health issues proactively may find themselves facing a higher volume of claims and escalating insurance premiums.

-1. Conduct Regular Mental Health Assessments: Periodically assess the mental health of your workforce through surveys or assessments.
+6. Conduct Regular Mental Health Assessments: Periodically assess the mental health of your workforce through surveys or assessments.
 Understanding the mental health landscape of your organization allows for targeted interventions.

 A critical component to all the above proactive measures is to implement a quality mental health provider program to support employees with such needs.
+By recognizing mental health in the workplace and implementing strategies to support it, employers can ensure a healthier, happier, and more resilient workforce.